The National Academies Christine Mirzayan Science & Technology Policy Graduate Fellowship Program

 (Fall 2010, PGA/BHEW)

-is currently a report review officer with the Report Review Committee at the National Academies/National Research Council, where she facilitates the review process for reports from the NRC/IOM divisions.
-Prior to her Mirzayan Fellowship, she graduated with a PhD in chemistry from Yale University (2010) after earning a BS from Duquesne University (2004).
+is currently the Director of Programs and Policy in the National Research Council Executive Office (NRCEO).
+Laura oversees the institutional approval process for new projects, assists the NRCEO in overseeing the programmatic activities of the NRC, works with the Office of the General Counsel to update and answer questions about institutional policies, and helps staff the NRC Governing Board and its subcommittees.
+Prior to joining the NRCEO, she was a report review officer with the NRC Report Review Committee, where she facilitated the review process for reports from the NRC/IOM divisions.
+Laura graduated with a PhD in chemistry from Yale University (2010) after earning a BS from Duquesne University (2004).
 Her doctoral research involved validation and development of simulation methodology and the computational study of organic reactions under unique conditions with the goal of establishing more environmentally friendly, safe, cost-effective, and efficient catalysis.
 During graduate school, she acted as a liaison among administrators, faculty, staff, and student peers in order to advise university policy as an officer of the Graduate Student Assembly.
 Laura had a great time working with BHEW on a study of research universities during the fellowship, which provided an opportunity for her to learn about higher education and science policy at the national level.
 In her free time, she enjoys cross training, swimming, skiing, reading, rock and folk music, and visiting friends and family.
 Contact by email.

 (Fall 2010, DELS/BLS)